James Logan, Ph.D.

 801 National Road

 Richmond, Indiana 47374

-I am a Professor of religion and Professor and Director of African and African American studies.
-I also serve as Associate academic dean.
-He is the National Endowment for the Humanities Chair in Interdisciplinary Studies.
+I am a professor of religion and professor and director of African and African American studies.
+I also serve as associate academic dean.
+I am the National Endowment for the Humanities Chair in Interdisciplinary Studies.
 My areas of teaching and research cover religious, philosophical and social ethics; religion and law; constructive Christian theologies; Black religion; theories of religion; and the relationships among religion, ethics and politics in civil/public life.